Weber State University

-Weber State University (pronounced /ˈwiːbər/ WEE-bər) is a public university in Ogden, Utah.
-It was founded in 1889 as Weber Stake Academy.
-It is accredited by the Northwest Commission on Colleges and Universities.
+Weber State University (pronounced /ˈwiːbər/ WEE-bər) is a public university in Ogden, Utah, United States.
+It was founded in 1889 as Weber Stake Academy by The Church of Jesus Christ of Latter-day Saints and changed to its current name in 1991.

+As of fall 2023, the student population was 30,536 students, consisting of 16,020 undergraduate students, 1,002 graduate students and 13,514 concurrent enrollment students, making it the third-largest public university in the state.
+Weber State University has over 225 degree programs and 7 colleges, including the Dr. Ezekiel R. Dumke College of Health Professions and the College of Engineering, Applied Science & Technology.
+Weber State is accredited by the Northwest Commission on Colleges and Universities and many programs are accredited through national organizations.

+As of fall 2023, students who identify as Hispanic or Latino made up 13% of the full-time equivalent undergraduate student body.
+The university is working to become an emerging Hispanic-Serving Institution, a designation given when 15% of students identify as Hispanic or Latino.
+The university's athletic teams, the Wildcats, compete in the Big Sky Conference as an NCAA Division I institution.

 History

-Weber State University was founded by the Church of Jesus Christ of Latter-day Saints as the Weber Stake Academy in 1889.
+Weber State University was founded by The Church of Jesus Christ of Latter-day Saints as the Weber Stake Academy in 1889.
 "Weber" comes from the name of the county where the university is located.
 Weber County was named after John Henry Weber, an early fur trader.
 The university opened for students in 1889 with 98 students enrolled for classes on January 7.
 The first principal of Weber Stake Academy was Louis F. Moench; he served from 1889 to 1892 and again from 1894 to 1902.
 In the latter year, Moench was succeeded as principal by David O. McKay, who served in that position until 1908.
 From 1914 to 1917, James L. Barker was the principal of the Weber Stake Academy.

 In the early 20th century, the school underwent multiple name changes: Weber Stake Academy from its founding in 1889, Weber Academy in 1902, Weber Normal College in 1918, and Weber College in 1922.
-By the late 1920s, however, the college was in financial difficulty, and the Church of Jesus Christ of Latter-day Saints faced four choices—transfer the college to a partnership of the city of Ogden and Weber County, transfer it to the University of Utah as a branch campus, transfer it to the state of Utah as a junior college, or shut it down.
-In 1931, the Utah Legislature passed a law providing for the acquisition of Weber College and Snow College from the Church of Jesus Christ of Latter-day Saints.
+By the late 1920s, however, the college was in financial difficulty, and The Church of Jesus Christ of Latter-day Saints faced four choices—transfer the college to a partnership of the city of Ogden and Weber County, transfer it to the University of Utah as a branch campus, transfer it to the state of Utah as a junior college, or shut it down.
+In 1931, the Utah Legislature passed a law providing for the acquisition of Weber College and Snow College from The Church of Jesus Christ of Latter-day Saints.